Submissions and writers guidelines

 We’re glad to help you out there if you’ll give us the names and addresses when you submit the article.
 It’s a lot cheaper for us to mail them when the other magazines go out than to mail them separately later.

-If you’re a subscriber, we can send you five copies of any edition that has your work.
+If you’re a contributor as well as a subscriber, we can send you five copies of any edition that has your work.
 We figure you’ll hand them out to friends and relatives, and they might be so impressed that they’ll buy subscriptions.
+Just make sure and ask ahead of time some canned them via bulk mail.